Upturn unsubscribed user

 • Acquisition Price (USD millions): 6500

-• Strategic Rationale: Expanded TI's analog portfolio and market share.
+• Strategic Rationale: Expanded TI's analog product portfolio and strengthened its position in the analog market.

 Growth Trajectory and Initiatives

-Recent Initiatives: TI has been investing in new manufacturing capacity and expanding its product portfolio to address emerging markets.
+Recent Initiatives: TI has undertaken initiatives such as investing in new manufacturing capacity and expanding its product portfolio to address emerging market needs.

 Summary